 Roxane jumps at the loudest and brightest camera flash with an accompanying puff of smoke she has ever seen – to the anguish and distress of the photographer and Aunt Kim.

 “Oh for goddess sakes Foon Yen!
-You’ve had your picture taken before, why the big surprise?
+You have had your picture taken before, why the big surprise?
 Now we have to pay twice!”

 “Sorry Auntie… Try again and take it out of my pay at the rice wagon?
 Sell me to the tongs?”